vipulnaik/working-drafts/lesswrong/aligning-my-web-server-with-devops-practices-part-2-security.md

 In addition, I've set `umask` settings so that any files I create through the command line on the server will get the default of not being readable, writable, or executable by the users running the Nginx or PHP processes.
-Note that this means that if I manually fetch changes on the command line, the files may end up getting overly restrictive permissions and I would need to manually fix the permissions for the site to continue working.
+Note that this means that if I manually fetch git changes on the command line, the files may end up getting overly restrictive permissions and I would need to manually fix the permissions for the site to continue working.